pyamsoft/dots/dots/scripts/gaming/gamer/README.md

 ## What

-`setup` will setup a gaming user and grant them `systemctl --user` session access
+`setup` unprivileged but will ask for sudo, and will setup a gaming user.

-`gamer` will run the provided binary as the `gaming-{name}` user and grant the user access to the local X server via `xhost`
+`gamer` is unprivileged will run the provided binary as the `gaming-{name}` user and grant the user access to the local X server via `xhost`, as well as correctly setting up a `systemctl --user` connection and a `loginctl` session.

+`gamelaunch` is a privileged script that will grant the `gaming-{name}` user access to the local X server by forwarding the `main user` `$DISPLAY` and `$XAUTHORITY` environment.

 `delete` will remove a `gaming-{name}` user and delete their `$HOME`